simonxin/sentinel-like-queries-for-mooncake/README.md

 # steps to clean up the sentinel workbooks
 To clean the imported workbooks, you can go to the Azure Portal.
 Go to the target resource group and filter with Azure Workboos resource type.
-Select the workbooks you want to delete, and choose Delete from the top actions menu:
+Select the workbooks you want to delete (Sentinel like workbooks will be started with security - in name), and choose Delete from the top actions menu:

 ![](https://github.com/simonxin/sentinel-like-queries-for-mooncake/blob/master/image/workbookresource.png)